talla-ui/talla-ui/packages/www/content/en/docs/build.md

 In general, you'll need to add the following dependencies to your application.

-- `desk-frame` — This includes most of the code for Desk itself.
+- `@desk-framework/frame-core` — This includes most of the code for Desk itself.
-- A _platform-specific_ context package — At this time, only `@desk-framework/webcontext` is supported.
+- A _platform-specific_ context package — At this time, only `@desk-framework/frame-web` is supported.
 This includes all code that sets up the Desk runtime environment for rendering within a browser.
-- Optionally, the Desk test library, i.e. `@desk-framework/test` — This package includes functions for running tests, asserting values, and even testing UI output asynchronously.
+- Optionally, the Desk test library, i.e. `@desk-framework/frame-test` — This package includes functions for running tests, asserting values, and even testing UI output asynchronously.
 - Any view components that may be distributed as NPM packages.
 - Bundler dependencies — Depending on your choice of tooling, you may need to add one or more packages in order to build your application.